 - Failure of the oral surgery.

-When Can I Start Smoking Again After Oral Surgery?
+When Can I Start Smoking Again?

 You can start smoking again at the recommendation of your oral surgeon.
 The period usually depends on the severity of the procedure.
-For example, smoking is banned for 2 weeks after gum surgery or implant surgery, and smoking is prohibited from 3 to 7 days after tooth extraction.
+For example, smoking is banned for 2 weeks after gum or implant surgery, and smoking is prohibited from 3 to 7 days after tooth extraction.

 It’s important to stop smoking after oral surgery because it can slow down the healing process and increase your chances of complications.
 Smoking is also bad for your overall health, so it may be best to quit smoking entirely if you are able.
 When smoking again after an oral procedure, make sure that you follow all post-operative instructions given by your dentist or oral surgeon.
-It is recommended to wait before smoking again at least 3 days after tooth extraction and 2 weeks after gum surgery or implant surgery.
+It is recommended to wait before smoking again at least 3 days after tooth extraction and 2 weeks after gum or implant surgery.